 The goal of the U.S. Department of Transportation is to establish prototypes for underride guards that can prevent passenger vehicles from going underneath commercial trucks while traveling at speeds up to 65 miles per hour.
 They will also re-evaluate the efficiency and safety of these underride guards every five years, making improvements as more statistical information becomes available.
 Moreover, the proposal includes the establishment of a committee that will work together to establish the rules for underride guards.
 This committee will include truck and automobile manufacturers, engineers, public health administrators, and families of victims injured in underride accidents.

 While many in the commercial trucking industry are concerned with the cost and additional weight the mandated underride guards will add to their vehicles, safety experts claim the benefits to public safety far outweigh those concerns.
 The U.S. Department of Transportation and the Committee of Underride Protection will consider the trucking industries concerns when establishing the prototypes and rules affecting the underride guards.

 If you or someone you know has been injured in an accident with a commercial truck, you may be entitled to compensation.
 Call the experienced team of Cherry Hill truck accident lawyers at Williams Cedar at 856-874-7500 or contact us online to schedule a consultation today.
-Our Philadelphia and Cherry Hill, New Jersey offices serve clients throughout Pennsylvania, New Jersey, and across the nation.
+Our Philadelphia and Haddonfield, New Jersey offices serve clients throughout Pennsylvania, New Jersey, and across the nation.